nkiv/pi-portfolio/README.md

 ### The website is also getting a CSS revamp and hopefully is much more polished to give me an edge over others looking for a software job

 ### The react branch is being merged, once I get back to the server I can update the live website.
+(CoPilot Provides spell correction)